 MOD ISR/28/6

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services.
+29 3.2 Member States shall encourage the provision of sufficient telecommunication facilities to meet the demand for international telecommunication services inter alia through the fostering of competitive and liberalised telecommunication markets.

 Reasons: Competition in the provision of international telecommunications services has been a key driver in lowering network connectivity costs and expanding access worldwide.
 Israel believes that it would be useful to include concepts of competition and market liberalization in the updated treaty.